junaedasif/junaedasif/README.md

 I am a Student, Designer, Developer, And also Sometime Volunteer!
 - 🔭  I'm currently Working on Android App Development and Web Development!
 - 🌱  I'm currently learning Java, Python, CSS, JavaScript, Android Studio and Many More.
-- 🗻  I'm looking to collaborate with other Developers.
+- 👯  I'm looking to collaborate with other Developers.
-- 📘  2021 goals is to be an entry level Android developer.
+- 🥅  2021 goals: to be an entry level Android developer.
 - 🌩️  Fun fact: I love to play football, read books, travel, games, design.
 - ✨  I love connecting with different people so if you want to say hi, I'll be happy to meet you more! :)